 By Beth Krietsch

 Each morning, 24-year-old Nalijha Trammell rises before the sun for a 7:30 a.m. start to her work day at one of four urban farm sites scattered throughout Brooklyn and Harlem.
-As a member of Green City Force’s Urban Farm Corps, Trammell works alongside 24 of her peers to develop and maintain working urban farms on New York City Housing Authority (NYCHA) developments in Canarsie, Brownsville, Red Hook, and East Harlem.
+As a member of Green City Force’s Urban Farm Corps, Trammell works alongside 24 of her peers to develop and maintain working urban farms on New York City Housing Authority (NYCHA) public housing developments in Canarsie, Brownsville, Red Hook, and East Harlem.

 Trammell and her fellow 18-to-24-year-old corps members, all of whom are NYCHA residents, work diligently each day on various farming tasks, from planting seeds and weeding gardens to harvesting produce and delivering cooking demonstrations to NYCHA residents.

 Besides the Red Hook farm, which was established separately, The Farms at NYCHA were created as part of Building Healthy Communities, a public/private partnership working to improve community health in underserved neighborhoods across all New York City boroughs.

 As a subset of Building Healthy Communities, The Farms at NYCHA aims to increase access to healthy foods while also providing youth leadership and workforce training to corps members, and promoting sustainable public housing communities.

 Each week, Urban Farm Corps members host a farm stand at each of their locations to distribute the food they have cultivated and harvested that week.
 Produce is available to NYCHA residents free of charge provided they either exchange compost or volunteer some time to help out.

 For Urban Farm Corps member Shontanyce Bailey, the farm stand days are a time to see the fruits of her labor, both literally and figuratively.
 She loves seeing the food distributed to NYCHA residents and finds the process extremely rewarding.